UDOOboard/Vision-Docs/docs/04_Basic_Setup/04_Remote_Desktop_(VNC).md

 ## VNC Client on the remote PC

-Now you need to install a VNC Client on the PC from which you want to connect to UDOO Vision.
+Now you need to install a VNC Client on the PC from which you want to connect to UDOO VISION.

 <div>
  <ul id="vnc-client" class="nav nav-tabs" role="tablist">